helhum/dotenv-connector/README.md

 # dotenv connector [![Build Status](https://travis-ci.org/helhum/dotenv-connector.svg?branch=master)](https://travis-ci.org/helhum/dotenv-connector)

-This is a composer plugin, that makes environment variables easily available for any composer based project, without the need to modify the project.
+This is a composer plugin, that makes environment variables from a .env file available for any composer based project, without the need to modify code in the project.

 ## Background info
 You may want to read why it is a good idea to [store config in the environment](http://12factor.net/config).